Frequently Asked Questions About Mutual Fund Directors

 What is the role of the Independent Directors Council?

 IDC is the voice of fund directors at ICI.
-It has a three-part mission: 1) to advance director education, 2) promote director engagement, 3) and assist in the formulation of policy positions.
+It has a four-part mission: 1) to advance director education, 2) promote director engagement, 3) assist in the formulation of policy positions, and 4) promote public understanding of directors' role.
 IDC sponsors events that provide a forum for directors to gather and discuss recent developments and emerging industry trends affecting their work in the boardroom, including conferences, workshops, and regional meetings across the country.
-IDC also has published a number of task force reports and other publications that examine governance trends and offer practical guidance for independent directors on a range of topics, most recently on Board Oversight of Fund Compliance and Board Oversight of Subadvisers.
+IDC also has published a number of task force reports and other publications that examine governance trends and offer practical guidance for independent directors on a range of topics.
 IDC keeps the director community informed of regulatory and industry developments through regular communications, including memoranda highlighting developments of interest and a monthly newsletter, Board Update.
 IDC also is actively engaged on policy matters impacting the role of fund directors.
 For example, it filed an amicus brief in the Supreme Court case, Jones v.
 Harris, and submits comment letters on SEC rule proposals that may affect the role of fund boards.

 For more information, please see IDC's Overview of Fund Governance.